gtamilse/ansible-lab/lg-2.md

 - Check for the post-playbook config
 	- `$ ansible XR -m raw -a "sho run ipv4 access-list"`

+### Conclusion
+- Review the section and discuss if you have any questions

 ### Sample output
 ```
 cisco@ansible-controller:~$ ansible XR -m raw -a "sho run ipv4 access-list"